quicwg/multipath/draft-ietf-quic-multipath.md

 with MP_RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs belonging to the specified path.

-Endpoints MUST NOT issue new connection IDs which have Path IDs greater than the Maximum Path Identifier field in MAX_PATHS frames (see Section {{max-paths-frame}}).
+Endpoints MUST NOT issue new connection IDs with Path IDs greater than the Maximum Path Identifier field in MAX_PATHS frames (see Section {{max-paths-frame}}).
 If no MAX_PATHS frame was received yet, the Maximum Paths value corresponds to the value of initial_max_paths transport parameter.